Two-hybrid screening: Fluorescent two-hybrid assay

 Zolghadr and co-workers presented a fluorescent two-hybrid system that uses two hybrid proteins that are fused to different fluorescent proteins as well as LacI, the lac repressor.
 The structure of the fusion proteins looks like this: FP2-LacI-bait and FP1-prey where the bait and prey proteins interact and bring the fluorescent proteins (FP1 = GFP, FP2=mCherry) in close proximity at the binding site of the LacI protein in the host cell genome.
 The system can also be used to screen for inhibitors of protein–protein interactions.

 Enzymatic two-hybrid systems: KISS

 While the original Y2H system used a reconstituted transcription factor, other systems create enzymatic activities to detect PPIs.
 For instance, the KInase Substrate Sensor ("KISS"), is a mammalian two-hybrid approach has been designed to map intracellular PPIs.
 Here, a bait protein is fused to a kinase-containing portion of TYK2 and a prey is coupled to a gp130 cytokine receptor fragment.
 When bait and prey interact, TYK2 phosphorylates STAT3 docking sites on the prey chimera, which ultimately leads to activation of a reporter gene.

 Two-hybrid screening by sequencing

 A number of strategies have been developed in which the two-hybrid positives are identified by DNA sequencing, usually after selection using a reporter gene.
 A variant of this approach was recently described as Liquid Y2H-Seq.

+Following the demonstration by Stanley Fields and colleagues that transcriptional activation assays could be utilized to detect protein-protein interactions and screen libraries for novel binding partners, the method's practical utility was quickly established.
+In 1993, Vojtek et al. performed the first successful two-hybrid screen to identify a novel interaction, discovering that the Ras GTPase physically binds to RAF kinase—a protein previously known to function genetically downstream of Ras.
+A subsequent milestone occurred at Johns Hopkins University, where Anton Yuryev identified two novel protein families that interact with the C-terminal domain (CTD) of RNA polymerase II.
+These families were characterized by highly homologous CTD-interacting domains (CIDs), providing structural evidence for the functional significance of the interactions.
+Since these proteins also showed homology to known splicing factors, this discovery suggested that the CTD functions to physically link gene transcription and mRNA processing in eukaryotes.
+Yuryev later expanded the methodology by proposing a technique to identify functional interactions through the selection of isoform-specific binding partners, demonstrated using the three isoforms of RAF kinase.